At its heart, Zwift is as simple as riding a bike outside – once you’re all connected you just start pedalling and away you go.

 Download the Zwift Companion app

-It’s the place to control your avatar, view the activity feed, create goals, follow your training plan, browse and sign-up for events, chat to other Zwifters and loads more, so don’t forget to use it.
+It’s the place to control your avatar, view the activity feed, create goals, follow your training plan, sign up for events and create Meetups, chat to other Zwifters and loads more, so don’t forget to use it.

-Get yourself prepared before you get on the trainer
+Prepare yourself before you get on the trainer

 Whatever you’re doing on Zwift, whether it be free riding, working out or joining a group ride or event, make sure you’re prepared for the full duration of your ride before you start.